 - Click Select the date metric ID and select the PlannedFinishDateWarning metric.

 - Select Add a new report column to map to for the Target Value and enter an appropriate Caption.
-The Name will field automatically populate based on this.
+The Name field will automatically populate based on this.

 - Repeat this process for the Indicator Icon column.